lancewilhelm/delb/docs/calibre-database-schema.md

 - Many elements are **implementation-dependent** (views, triggers, indexes, tokenizers, custom functions).
 - Calibre supports **dynamic custom columns**, which can cause additional tables/triggers to exist beyond the “core” tables listed below.
 - Calibre may **clone/backup** databases or create temporary databases for various operations; those generally reuse the same schema patterns.
+- **Delb MVP upload limitation (known):** uploading the same book more than once (same author + title) does not currently deconflict.
+The upload will overwrite the stored file on disk (since the storage path is deterministic) and insert another row in the database.
+A future improvement is to add a deconfliction flow (prompt user: replace, keep both, cancel) and/or enforce a uniqueness constraint.

 ---